levlafayette/OnBoardingScripts/IntroLinuxHPC/00_introduction.md

 the content for this workshop.
 This workshop is provided by University of Melbourne's Research Computing Services, which provides high performance computing, cloud computing, and data storage.

-This workshop consists of four modules, each designed to take up approximately thirty minutes.
+This workshop consists of four modules, each designed to take up approximately sixty minutes.

 The first module is "Supercomputers and Spartan", which will provide a high-level overview of supercomputers and Spartan, the general-purposes supercomputer at the University of Melbourne.